 Here’s an overview of plumbers’ salaries in the US.

-While plumbers stand tall with their above-average salary, electricians and HVAC technicians come close behind.
-Carpenters and welders, while offering lower averages, still have the potential for high earnings through specialization and experience.
-Ultimately, the “best” salary depends on individual preferences, skills, and desired lifestyle.
+While plumbers stand tall with a solid median salary, electricians and HVAC technicians come close behind.
+Carpenters and welders, while offering lower medians, still have strong potential for high earnings through specialization, experience, overtime, or business ownership.
+Ultimately, the “best” salary depends on individual preferences, skills, location, and desired lifestyle.

 Geographical variation in plumber salaries